BSidesSF/bsidessf.github.io/_pages/tickets.md

 | On-site | $120 |

-You have the option to purchase an event-specific t-shirt with your ticket, but we can only guarantee you will get your chosen size if your purchase is submitted by February 20th.
+You have the option to purchase an event-specific t-shirt with your ticket, but we can only guarantee you will receive your chosen size if your purchase is completed by February 20th.

 ### Become a Friend of BSidesSF!